-New Asset Description Climate Change impact on these assets?
-Build Resilience in New Works Bridges and culverts Greater capacity required Design additional capacity where required at renewal or after damage from a natural disaster.
-Floodways Potential for more damage during events.
-More resilient design at renewal or after damage during storm or flood event.
-Buildings Fire damage risk Upgrade design standards.
-Increased energy use.
-Additional insulation and design focus on energy sustainability.
-Install solar panels or improve insulation.
-Increased demand for water and restriction on supply.
-Installation of water tanks and dual supply considered for all new developments, renovations, and renewals.
-Water sensitive design utilised for new works.
-Greater demand for power and hence increases to operational costs.
-Solar hot water and photo voltaic panels considered for all new developments, renovations and renewals.
-Plant May be a need to purchase plant with less reliance on labour where personnel are exposed to extreme weather.
-Utilisation of Jet patcher or similar equipment for bitumen maintenance to be considered.
-Unsealed roads Greater maintenance and renewal requirement if greater occurrence of extreme weather.
-Use of better-quality materials or utilising stabilisation additives to enhance longevity.
-Sealed roads Greater drainage requirements.
-Design additional drainage capacity at renewal.
+New asset description Climate change impact on these assets?
+Build resilience in new works Bridges and culverts Greater capacity required Design additional capacity where required at renewal or after damage from a natural disaster Floodways Potential for more damage during events More resilient design at renewal or after damage during storm or flood event Buildings Fire damage risk Upgrade design standards Increased energy use Additional insulation and design focus on energy sustainability.
+Install solar panels or improve insulation Increased demand for water and restriction on supply Installation of water tanks and dual supply considered for all new developments, renovations, and renewals.
+Water sensitive design utilised for new works Greater demand for power and hence increases to operational costs Solar hot water and photo voltaic panels considered for all new developments, renovations and renewals Plant Might be a need to purchase plant with less reliance on labour where personnel are exposed to extreme weather Utilisation of Jet patcher or similar equipment for bitumen maintenance to be considered.
+Larger water tankers to be purchased where applicable at changeover of plant Unsealed roads Greater maintenance and renewal requirement if greater occurrence of extreme weather Use of better-quality materials or utilising stabilisation additives to enhance longevity Sealed roads Greater drainage requirements.]
+Design additional drainage capacity at renewal